aaz25/431-2021/classes/class01/README.md

 ## Today's Agenda and Announcements

-1. Thank you to those of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2021-welcome-survey).
-If you haven't completed this yet, please do so today.
-Dr. Love will discuss the results in Class 02.
+1. Thank you to the 57 of you who've completed the [Welcome to 431 Survey](https://bit.ly/431-2021-welcome-survey).
+If you are one of the folks who haven't completed this yet, please do so today.
+    - Dr. Love will discuss the results in Class 02.
-    - To answer one very common question, it is our goal to record each class and make those recordings available to you, starting with Class 02.
+    - To answer one very common question now, it is our goal to record each class and make those recordings available to you, starting with Class 02.

 2. We'll start today on [the main page](https://thomaselove.github.io/431/) for the course, and look over: